 NMAT Exam Pattern 2018 - The exam pattern of NMAT 2018 is prescribed by Graduate Management Admission Council (GMAC).
-Before appearing for the test, the aspirants should know about the NMAT exam pattern 2018 to familiarise themselves with the type of questions, marking scheme, time duration, the total number of questions, etc. The NMAT by GMAC exam window will commence from October 4, 2018, till December 17, 2018.
+Before appearing for the test, the aspirants should know about the NMAT exam pattern 2018 to familiarise themselves with the type of questions, marking scheme, time duration, the total number of questions, etc. The NMAT by GMAC exam window has started from October 4, 2018, and the exam will end on December 17, 2018.
 It is a computer-based test of 120 minutes duration carrying 120 objective type multiple choice questions across three sections.
 The candidates can get the complete details about the exam pattern and syllabus of NMAT by GMAC 2018 in this article.

 The table below will help candidates to know more about NMAT 2018 exam pattern/ paper pattern:

 NMAT Exam Pattern

 Number of Questions

 Marking Scheme: One mark will be awarded for each correct answer.
 No negative marking is there for the wrong attempts.
 Also, no marks will be deducted for unattempted questions.

 Duration: NMAT 2018 is a test of time.
 Each section is time-bound and the test must be completed by the candidate within two hours.
 Test takers will not be able to move to and from between sections but they can decide the order in which they want to attempt the questions within the section.

 Syllabus: There is no official syllabus released by GMAC for NMAT.
 However, based on past years’ exam analysis and expert inputs, there are certain expected topics and areas which are important to prepare.
 NMAT by GMAC syllabus topics like verbal ability, data analysis & sufficiency, mathematical skills, intelligence & critical reasoning.

 The syllabus of NMAT covers following major topics in each of the three sections: